 Falling madly in love with San Sebastián (called Donostia in the local Basque language) is involuntary — it’s equal parts stunning, charming, and cool.

 Brimming with indulgences and people who know how to enjoy them, it seems to have more Michelin stars than the heavens, as well as an unmatched tapas (pintxo) culture that helps it frequently secure the renown of one of the world’s best places to eat.

 And the food is just the beginning.
 Surfers and tanned beach-goers flock to the pretty shores to enjoy sweltering summer days, while culture vultures spend time soaking in the city’s rich history.
-And you, well, you’ll be learning Spanish in a city built for curious minds and lively personalities, with cooking classes of your own to give you two new skills to write home about.
+And you, well, you’ll be learning Spanish in a city built for curious minds and lively personalities, with cooking classes or a surf holiday of your own to give you two new skills to write home about.

 Granada, as the fourth most-visited Spanish city (after Barcelona, Madrid, and Seville) reigns as a long-time capital of Moorish Andalucia.
 Depicted best by the world-famous fortress, Alhambra, which rests at the top of most visitors must-see lists, there is so much more to this pearl of Spain.